nmurphy101/TarkovItemAnalyzer/README.md

 # How to run

-Follow the install_instructions.txt foor development
+Follow the install_instructions.txt for development

-Else just use a current release: install tesseract via one of the installers in the installers directory.
+Else just use a current release:
+- Install tesseract via one of the installers in the installers directory.
-Run tarkov
+- Run tarkov
-Run the tarkov_item_analyzer.exe
+- Run the tarkov_item_analyzer.exe
-With the app open press "stop" open the settings and set the path to tesseract.exe on your computer and press "save" close the settings and press "start"
+- With the app open press "stop" open the settings and set the path to tesseract.exe on your computer and press "save"
+- Close the settings and press "start"
-Start playing Tarkov as normal press the "stop" button to stop the analyzer from watching for the "f" inspect button press
+- Start playing Tarkov as normal
+- Press the "stop" button to stop the analyzer from watching for the "f" inspect button press

 # How to use